 Get a Programmable Thermostat

 We’ve said it before and we’ll say it again – a programmable thermostat saves you energy and money no matter what temperature it is.
 A programmable thermostat will let you lower your home temperature while you are out to help decrease heating costs, and turn up the temperature before you even make it home to give you the perfect amount of home comfort.

 Add or Upgrade Attic Insulation

 Having the correct amount of attic insulation helps retain heat during the winter, lowering your energy use because your furnace doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
 Ask your local utility companies about rebates for installing or upgrading your attic insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help boost the temperature two or three degrees.
 Warmer water on a cooler setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Heating Tune-Up

-Be sure your furnace is ready to keep you warm and cozy all winter long with an expert Precision tune-up from R & M Climate Control Service Experts Heating & Air Conditioning.
+Be sure your furnace is ready to keep you warm and cozy all winter long with an expert Precision tune-up from R & M Climate Control Service Experts.
 Right now we are giving discounts on our fall tune ups to help make sure your family stays warm and safe through the cold months.
 Call 865-229-6176 today to schedule your Precision tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.